Galerie Magazine Fall 2020

 Additionally, properly situating the furniture is vital to a room’s success.
 “Nobody likes being punished in a corner, and facing a wall is not ideal either,” says Reinaldo Leandro, half of the New York design team Ashe Leandro, which has conceived remarkable spaces, from a Nantucket compound to a Caracas hotel.
 For artist Rashid Johnson’s home office, the duo designed around an iconic George Nakashima desk.
 “In that particular scenario, it is positioned completely open to the expanse of the room, receiving natural light from behind but open to the space and facing the door to welcome thoughts, ideas, or visitors.”
 Seating is also a critical piece of an office’s interior.
 While Eames styles and George Nelson desk chairs are easy wins, James Huniford, whose book James Huniford: At Home (The Monacelli Press) is out this November, chooses ones that make an impact.
 “I like chairs that are sculptural in form and shape,” says the designer.
 “They have to be practical, not too big or heavy.”

-Back to top Back to top
+Back to top

 Inquire